← Back to All Cats

 How much does a DSH cat cost to adopt in Calgary?

-DSH adoption fees range from $100 to $200 at most Calgary rescues, including spay/neuter, vaccinations, microchip, and FIV/FeLV testing.
+DSH adoption fees commonly range from $100 to $200 at most Calgary rescues, including spay/neuter, vaccinations, microchip, and FIV/FeLV testing.
 MEOW Foundation, FRFA, and Calgary Humane Society all offer reduced fees for senior DSH cats and bonded pairs.

-What's the difference between a tabby and a DSH?
+What is the difference between a tabby and a DSH?